DFHack/dfhack/docs/plugins/stonesense.rst

     Open the visualiser in a new window.

 The viewer window has read-only access to the game, and can follow the game view or be moved independently.
-Configuration for stonesense can be set in the ``dfhack-config/stonesense/init.txt`` file in your DF game directory.
+Configuration for Stonesense can be set in the ``dfhack-config/stonesense/init.txt`` file in your DF game directory.

 .. figure:: ../images/stonesense-roadtruss.jpg